tanushreebanerjee/generative-detection/README.md

 You can download our pretrained model here:
 - [GenDetect3D]() trained on the nuScenes dataset [2] and the Waymo Open Dataset [3] using parameters TODO.

+If you use any of these models in your work, we are always happy to receive a [citation]().
 ## Results

 Our model achieves the following performance on :